TOP 5 LEAD ACTRESS PERFORMANCES OF 2011

 The performances in “The Help” more than make up for the occasional stumbles found in the writing.
 Viola Davis gives a stirring performance that often times rises above the material and there are several instances where she carries the movie.
 That’s a mark of a great actress.
 She always feels genuine and is able to relay the raw emotion that many of her scenes call for.

 #3 – Saoirse Ronan (Hanna)

 I really like Saoirse Ronan and her work in “Hanna” is just another reason why.
 It’s a tricky role in that it requires a child-like charm and an action movie-styled physicality.
-She keeps a steady balance to her character throughout the picture and had me sold hook, line, and sinker.
+She keeps a steady balance to her character and had me sold hook, line, and sinker.
 Ronan shined in “The Lovely Bones” and I loved her in “The Way Back”, but this is her best performance yet and just a taste of what lies ahead for this immensely talented young actress.